ashtonmeuser/godot-tf-inference/README.md

 ## Linux

 This addon has not been tested on Linux.
+See [Issue#1](https://github.com/ashtonmeuser/godot-tf-inference/issues/1).

 ## Windows

 This addon has not been tested on Windows.
+See [Issue#2](https://github.com/ashtonmeuser/godot-tf-inference/issues/2).

 ## Developing